-The Department of Homeland Security is giving concurrent notice of a revised and updated system of records pursuant to the Privacy Act of 1974 for the United States Immigration and Customs Enforcement (ICE) Confidential and Other Sources of Information (COSI) system of records and this Start Printed Page 74636proposed rulemaking.
+The Department of Homeland Security (DHS) is giving concurrent notice of a revised and updated system of records pursuant to the Privacy Act of 1974 for the United States Immigration and Customs Enforcement (ICE) Law Enforcement Support Center (LESC) Alien Criminal Response Information Management System (ACRIMe) system of records and this proposed rulemaking.
 In this proposed rulemaking, the Department proposes to exempt portions of the system of records from one or more provisions of the Privacy Act because of criminal, civil, and administrative enforcement requirements.
 The exemptions for the legacy system of records notices will continue to be applicable until the final rule for this SORN has been completed.

 Comments must be received on or before January 8, 2009.

-You may submit comments, identified by docket number DHS-2008-0179, by one of the following methods:
+You may submit comments, identified by docket number DHS-2008-0181, by one of the following methods: